Legislative consent motion

 A legislative consent motion (LCM, also known as a Sewel motion in Scotland) is a motion passed by either the Scottish Parliament, Senedd, or Northern Ireland Assembly, in which it consents that the Parliament of the United Kingdom may (or may not) pass legislation on a devolved issue over which the devolved government has regular legislative authority.

 As of February 2022, the three devolved governments have refused or partially refused legislative consent motions on 20 occasions.
 However, even if consent is refused, the Parliament of the United Kingdom may still pass legislation on the devolved issue in question under the doctrine of parliamentary sovereignty and the understanding that the United Kingdom is a unitary state.

 Background

+The Government of Ireland Act 1920 devolved many issues relating to legislation for Northern Ireland to the Parliament of Northern Ireland (and for Southern Ireland to the Parliament of Southern Ireland).
+The Parliament of the United Kingdom would not normally legislate for Northern Ireland for these matters without the consent of the Parliament of Northern Ireland under what was known as the "consent principle".
+Westminster maintained sovereignty for Northern Ireland under section 75 of the 1920 act, which stated that the supreme authority of Westminster "shall remain unaffected and undiminished over all persons, matters, and things" in Ireland.

 The Scotland Act 1998 devolved many issues relating to legislation for Scotland to the Scottish Parliament.
+The Northern Ireland Act 1998 devolved many issues relating to legislation for Scotland to the Northern Ireland Assembly.
+The Government of Wales Act 1998 and the Government of Wales Act 2006 devolved many issues relating to legislation for Wales to the Senedd.
 The UK Parliament maintains parliamentary sovereignty and may legislate on any issue, with or without the permission of the devolved assemblies and parliaments.

 The motions were named after Lord Sewel, then Parliamentary Under-Secretary of State for Scotland who announced the policy in the House of Lords during the passage of the Scotland Act 1998.
-Noting that the Act recognised the parliamentary sovereignty of the British Parliament, he said that HM Government "would expect a convention to be established that Westminster would not normally legislate with regard to devolved matters in Scotland without the consent of the Scottish Parliament".
+Noting that the 1998 act recognised the parliamentary sovereignty of the British Parliament, he said that "as happened in Northern Ireland earlier in the century, we would expect a convention to be established that Westminster would not normally legislate with regard to devolved matters" in Scotland without the consent of the Scottish Parliament.

 The devolved governments have no formal say in how the British Parliament legislates on reserved matters.